National Park Service Volunteers

 If you would like to apply please fill out the Volunteer Application Form or if you need more information, please do not hesitate to contact Julia Treu-Fowler, Volunteers In Park Program Coordinator, at 787-729-6777 ext.
 232 or e-mail us.

 VIP Recognition Activity

 Students, professionals and retirees form part of a very special program, the Volunteer in Parks Program of the National Park Service.
 They offer there precious time to help us accomplish our mission of preserving and protecting our natural, historical and cultural resources for this and future generations.
 This group of wonderful citizens realizes that their help, expertise and hard work are very much needed.
 San Juan National Historic Site would like to recognize the continue support we receive from our dedicated and compromised volunteers.
-Every year we recognize our volunteers' efforts during National Park Week (April 19-27, 2014) and this year we will have an activity to honor them on Wednesday, April 23, 2014.
+Every year we recognize our volunteers' efforts during National Park Week on April.
 We would like to express our most sincere gratitude to all the volunteers that are working or that have worked during the past in San Juan National Historic Site.
 We also would like to extend an invitation to all the people that are willing to make a difference as well, to come and volunteer their time and expertise.
-If you wish to become a volunteer please contact César A. Carreras, Volunteer Coordinator, at 787-729-6754 x-31 or via e-mail at email@example.com.
+If you wish to become a volunteer please contact Julia Treu-Fowler, Volunteer Coordinator, at 787-729-6777 x-232 or via e-mail at Julia_treuemail@example.com.
 Congratulations to all the volunteers that day to day make a difference locally, nationally and internationally!!!